Dxhxm88/ezlearning/README.md

 EZ Learning is a system that has been developed for a secondary school, Sekolah Menengah Kebangsaan Zainab 2 (SMK Z2).
 This system developed will help the school to manage submission of assignment between teachers and students.

+The objectives of this new system are to improve the submission of assignment in the secondary school of SMK Z2.
+Besides, to provide a suitable platform for students and facilitate students to submit assignments.
+Moreover, to make it easier for teachers to store assignment submission data that has been submitted by students.
+Furthemore, to facilitate teachers to assign assignments to students in various formats such as Pdf, Microsoft Word and others.
+Next, to facilitate teachers and student to use only one system medium and do not need to use other applications.
+Lastly, to train and introduce students to how to use technology easily and correctly.

 ## Ez learning ERD
 ![ERD](https://github.com/Dxhxm88/ezlearning/blob/master/public/Images/erd.PNG)